abdelrahmanYaseen/AI_Astar_Maze_TSP/README.md

                   Main.py     > Maintains the flow of the program to produce the intended output.

                   Map.py      > Has classes responsible about reading the map file, and organizing
-                                the points, utiliti functions like calculating the Manhatten distance, etc.
+                                the points, utility functions like calculating the Manhatten distance, etc.

                   Agent_TSP   > Has the classes responsible about solving the TSP problem. classes to maintain the States, Nodes, Agent, Solution .. etc